 The most important centers given by the pattern language were created not by the architects, but in early diagram drawn by one of the workshop participants.
-These THE Were represented during the Eishin project as rough drawing layout, as shown in Illustration 20.
+These were represented during the Eishin project as rough drawing layout, as shown in Figure 21.